-This course provides an introduction to programmable logic controllers.
+PREREQUISITE: ELM 215 or approval of program coordinator This course provides an introduction to programmable logic controllers.
 Emphasis is placed on, but not limited to, the following: PLC hardware and software, numbering systems, installation, and programming.
 Upon completion, students must demonstrate their ability by developing, loading, debugging, and optimizing PLC programs.
 (F, Su, on demand)

-ATM 212 Advanced Programmable Logic Controllers 3 semester hours
+ATM 212 Advanced Programmable Logic Controllers.
+3 hrs.
+(2-2)